Fungal nail infection & fungal nail treatment

 Fungal nail creams and ointments

+Other forms of topical medication are creams and ointments.
 Softens hardened nail to ease treatmentCream against nail fungus can also be effective in certain cases.
-If the infected nail has hardened, external therapy with fungal nail solution is initially difficult.
+The cream softens hardened nail to ease treatment of the infected part of the nail.
+If the infected part of the nail has hardened, external therapy with fungal nail solution is initially difficult.
 The use of a high-dose urea cream makes the nail more permeable and more receptive to further therapy.

 - Make application of fungal nail solution more effective